Skip to content

 2. Navigate to the Developer Hub section and go to the Webhook Handlers tab

-3. Click on the Create Webhook button (note that there can only be one webhook endpoint per Event Type, therefore the button might be grayd out if there is no available endpoints)
+3. Click on the Create Webhook button (note that there can only be one webhook endpoint per Event Type, therefore the button might be grayed out if there is no available endpoints)

 4. Enter the URL where you want to receive webhook notifications